microsoft/fabricrealtimelab/modules/moduleex04.md

 {"type": "random", "name": "Random Event", "frequency": 0.003, "increasechance": 0.504, "duration": 30, "modifier": 0.4}
 ```

 The type may be *random* or *periodic*.
 The *frequency* for random events indicate the chance the event will trigger on each cycle; for periodic events, frequency is how often the event is triggered.
-An *increasechance* of 1 would cause all stocks to rise when triggered. *Duration* indicates how many cycles the event runs for, and *modifier* adjusts the per-cycle price change to make changes more gradual and prevent run-aways.
+An *increasechance* of 1 would cause all stocks to rise when triggered. *Duration* indicates how many cycles the event runs for, and *modifier* adjusts the per-cycle price change to make changes more gradual and prevent runaways.
 All stocks will either rise or fall accordingly.

 Triggers are more granular and time-based.
 They act as modifiers to the stock's variables; multiple triggers can run concurrently and their modifiers stack.
 Triggers are defined like this example: